Plastic pollution is an issue that affects us all and we believe that everyone can be part of the solution!

 2. The Changemakers Exhibit

 An event where all teams can come together!
 Students from all over the islands will get together to present their projects to the public and discuss solutions to plastic pollution.
 Students will have a chance to view each other's projects, network, learn from each other, inspire and be inspired.
-Our team will view the projects and make a final decision before announcing the teams which will receive special rewards!* (*In 2021-2022, due to the pandemic, the event will be adapted to current safety restrictions)
+Our team will view the projects and make a final decision before announcing the teams which will receive special rewards!

 3. Expeditions, excursions and experiences with Save The Med